nalgeon/redka/README.md

 If you find Redka useful, please star it on GitHub and spread the word among your peers.
 It really helps to move the project forward.

+If you use Redka for commercial purposes, consider [purchasing support](https://antonz.gumroad.com/l/redka-plus).

 ★ [Subscribe](https://antonz.org/subscribe/) to stay on top of new features.